BLangford44/Employee-Contact-Directory/README.md

 ## Features

 * On Load: page will fetch the data for 12 random employees.
 It will then render that data onto 12 cards, which use a grid layout to organize them.
-* When someone clicks on an employees card, a modal will be displayed showing more detailed contact information for that employee.
+* When someone clicks on an employee's card, a modal will be displayed showing more detailed contact information for that employee.